robcarver17/skipperman/docs/ideas.md

 - check competely removal of old data model
 - editable user sailing groups, volunteer roles, skills: but plain text file so can replace configuration
 - memorise whether summary buttons pressed
-- set maximum allowable / target for each volunteer role
 - add new volunteer from volunteer rota page should include skills filter
 - create a list of key volunteers to invite to curry evening
 - don't allow duplicate templates and delete templates allowed